MetaMask/snaps/packages/examples/packages/ethereum-provider/README.md

 - `getGasPrice`: Get the current recommended gas price from an Ethereum provider.
 - `getVersion`: Get the Ethereum network version from an Ethereum provider.
+- `getAccounts`: Get the Ethereum accounts made available to the snap from an Ethereum provider.

 For more information, you can refer to
 [the end-to-end tests](./src/index.test.ts).